-A career as an Administrative Clinic Assistant involves patient and physician contact, detailed appointment scheduling, phone work, electronic medical record maintenance and tracking.
-Students will understand the importance of team building, working in a fast paced electronic work environment.
-Training will involve both classroom training and hands on training Successful completion of this program would prepare graduate to assume the role of a Patient Service Representative, Patient Appointment Coordinator and Clinical Assistant.
+A career as an Administrative Clinic Assistant involves patient and physician contact, detailed appointment scheduling, phone work.
+Successful completion of this program would prepare graduate to assume the role of a Patient Service Representative, Patient Appointment Coordinator and Clinical Assistant.

-Coursework will include written and oral communications, document production human relations, customer service skills, computer basics and patient interactions as an administrative clinic assistant.
+Coursework will include written and oral communications, applied customer service skills, computer applications, workplace technology, medical terminology and body systems and patient interactions.